juvena26/todolist/README.md

 A basic tododlist using react.
 Clone to remote.
 Run npm install.
 Then 'npm run dev' to start application.
+Open in browser to see the application working!